mattwaler/mattwaler.com/src/blog/rebuilding-website-tea-stack.md

 ---
-title: Rebuilding My Website with the TEA Stack
+title: Building my website with the TEA stack (Tailwind, Eleventy, Alpine)
 description:
   In this post I talk about the goals I had for the website rebuild, and how I used the TEA Stack to make it happen.
-date: 2020-12-22
+date: 2022-02-08
 ---

 ## Why Redesign?